MicrosoftDocs/architecture-center/docs/example-scenario/analytics/sync-mongodb-atlas-azure-synapse-analytics-content.md

 Real-time analytics can help you make quick decisions and perform automated actions based on current insights.
 It can also help you deliver enhanced customer experiences.
-This solution shows how to keep Azure Synapse Analytics data pools in sync with operational data changes in MongoDB.
+This solution describes how to keep Azure Synapse Analytics data pools in sync with operational data changes in MongoDB.

 ## Architecture